mukhes3/UNCURL_release/README.md

 ### Plotting
 UNCURL presently has two plotting functions, namely 'ScatterPlotGivenLabels()' and 'PlotGraphGivenAdj()'.
 Their syntaxes are explained below:

-Suppose you have a 2-dimensional representation (RedDim), cell type labels (Lab, this can be any numerical labels between 1 and k) and k (no. of unique labels).
+Suppose you have a 2-dimensional representation (X_ld), cell type labels (Lab, this can be any numerical labels between 1 and k) and k (no. of cell types).
 You can plot the data on reduced dimensions with each label getting a separate color using the function 'ScatterPlotGivenLabels()' as follows:

 ```
-ScatterPlotGivenLabels(RedDim,Lab,k);
+ScatterPlotGivenLabels(X_ld,Lab,k);
 ```
 **Note:-** Matlab has an in-built function 'gplotmatrix', which is more dynamic and should be used unless your version does not have that function (https://www.mathworks.com/help/stats/gplotmatrix.html).

-2-dimensional representation (RedDim), cell type labels (Lab, this can be any numerical labels between 1 and k), k (no. of unique labels) and an Adjacency matrix (Adj).
+2-dimensional representation (X_ld), cell type labels (Lab, this can be any numerical labels between 1 and k), k (no. of unique labels) and an Adjacency matrix (Adj).
 You can plot a graph with nodes colored by the labels as follows:

 ```
-PlotGraphGivenAdj(Adj,Dat,Lab,k)
+PlotGraphGivenAdj(Adj,X,Lab,k)
 ```

 ## Datasets